 Injuries accounted for 10% of the gap in in disease burden between Indigenous and non‑Indigenous Australians (AIHW 2022).

 What does the data tell us?

-For Indigenous children aged 1–4, injury and poisoning accounted for half (50%) of all deaths (Table D1.23.3).
-The most common causes of death due to injury and poisoning for Indigenous children aged 0–4 were accidental drowning (25 deaths, 37% of deaths due to injury and poisoning) and transport accidents (23 deaths, 34%) (Table D1.23.11).
+For Indigenous children aged 1–4, injury and poisoning accounted for almost half (47%) of all deaths (Table D1.23.3).
+The most common causes of death due to injury and poisoning for Indigenous children aged 0–4 was accidental drowning (35% of injury deaths) (Table D1.23.11).

 Hospitalisations due to injury reflect hospital attendances for the condition, rather than the extent of the problem in the community.

 Injury and poisoning was the second leading cause of hospitalisation for Indigenous Australians, after dialysis (Table D1.02.5).
 From July 2015 to June 2017, there were 68,343 (43 per 1,000) hospitalisations due to injury and poisoning for Indigenous Australians.
 After adjusting for differences in the age structure between the 2 populations, Indigenous Australians were 1.7 times as likely as non-Indigenous Australians to be hospitalised for injury and poisoning (50 per 1,000 and 29 per 1,000, respectively) (Table D1.03.3).

 For Indigenous Australians aged 35–44, the hospitalisation rate for injury and poisoning was 3 times the rate for non-Indigenous Australians (64 and 21 per 1,000, respectively).
 For both Indigenous and non-Indigenous Australians, rates were highest for those aged over 65, reflecting the higher number of falls among older people (Table D1.03.2, Figure 1.03.2).